Weather-Station-Software/live-weather-station/readme.txt

 You can report bugs and suggest ideas via the [support section](https://wordpress.org/support/plugin/live-weather-station) of this plugin page.

 == Changelog ==

+= 2.9.0 =

+Release date: June 19th, 2016

+* Added: Live Weather Station can now collects max wind strength and angle for today (from Netatmo stations) and display it in textual shortcodes, LCD Panel, clean gauges and steel meter.
+* New language: English / South Africa.
+* Improvement: the number of decimals for wind strength are now adapted to the true strength (on a suggestion from [seasparrow](https://wordpress.org/support/profile/seasparrow)).
+* Improvement: better display for wind and units in LCD Panel.
+* Improvement: added compatibility to *WN (local weather networks) thanks to Patrice Corre from FRWN.
+* Improvement: some events have new severity for better visibility.
+* Improvement: event log is now more precise whith Netatmo connection error codes and messages.
+* Improvement: 4th phase of code refactoring for provisioning 3.X version.
+* Improvement: `readme.txt`.
+* Bug fix: in some cases, unit name in plain text, for wind and rain, is not correctly rendered.
+* Bug fix: some generated files are not correctly refreshed when using Varnish as cache.

 = 2.8.1 =